netdata/netdata/collectors/systemd-journal.plugin/passive_journal_centralization_guide_self_signed_certs.md

 URL=https://centralization.server.ip:19532
 ```

 Make sure that `centralization.server.ip` is one of the `DNS:` or `IP:` parameters you defined when you created the centralization server certificates.
+If it is not, the client may reject to connect.

-Edit `systemd-journal-upload.service`, and add `Restart=always` to make sure the client will keep trying to push logs, even if the server is temporarily not there, like this:
+Next, edit `systemd-journal-upload.service`, and add `Restart=always` to make sure the client will keep trying to push logs, even if the server is temporarily not there, like this:

 ```bash
 sudo systemctl edit systemd-journal-upload.service